-GPS vehicle tracking systems been unsuccessful at tracking Less-than Container Load (LCL) goods, individual packages, and shipments moving on “by-trip” market hired vehicles aka market vehicles.
+GPS vehicle tracking systems have been unsuccessful at tracking Less-than Container Load (LCL) goods, individual packages, and shipments moving on “by-trip” market hired vehicles aka market vehicles.
 In this article, you will learn how you can track these types of cargo loads using a hybrid IoT solution.

 Tracking full-truck-loads (FTLs) on surface may seem easy!
 You can plug a vehicle tracker to your vehicle and track its movement in real-time.
 By doing so, you get real-time visibility into the location of your goods.